domdfcoding/LCMS-User-Guide/doc-source/01_before_the_analysis.rst

 		The Instrument Status window

 #.
 In the :guilabel:`Method Editor`, under ``Quat.
 Pump``, set the :guilabel:`Flow Rate` to 0.000 mL/min and press :kbd:`Enter⏎`

 #.
+Swap the the eluent bottles.
+Try to swap similar eluents; for example, replace `Ammonium Formate` with `Ammonium Acetate`.

+	* The Lids on the bottles do not need to be tight.

+#.
 Open the valve behind the door on the front of the ``Pump``.